Cumberland Island: Plantation era

 The Revolutionary War hero Nathanael Greene founded most of southern Cumberland Island as a result of a business deal used to finance the army.
 Greene died in 1786.
 His wife, Catharine Littlefield Greene, remarried Phineas Miller ten years later; and they built a huge, four-story tabby mansion on top of a Native American shell mound.
-She named it Dungeness, after Oglethorpe's hunting lodge.
+She named it Dungeness, after a nearby sandy spit at the southern end of the island, first recorded in a land grant petition in 1765 and almost certainly named after the Dungeness headland, on the south coast of England.

 The mansion featured 6 ft thick walls at the base, four chimneys and 16 fireplaces, and was surrounded by 12 acre of gardens.
 Dungeness was the site of many special social galas, where statesmen and military leaders enjoyed the Millers' hospitality.
 When the island was briefly occupied during the War of 1812, the British used Dungeness as their headquarters.
 They also freed the American slaves on the island.
 The Millers' Dungeness burned down in 1866.

 The Millers were the first major planters of Sea Island cotton on Cumberland.
 They held a total of 210 slaves to work the plantation.
 Catharine and Phineas Miller helped Eli Whitney develop the cotton gin, debuted in 1793.

 While Sea Island cotton was by far the largest and most valuable commercial crop, other documented agricultural products such as indigo, rice, and food crops were also grown.
 Rice sloughs are still visible on the island through satellite imagery.
 According to national oral history, live oak wood from the island was used to build the USS Constitution, "Old Ironsides", in the 1790s.

 In 1818, an ill General "Lighthorse" Harry Lee, a Revolutionary War hero and old friend of Catharine Greene, was returning from the West Indies when he asked to be taken to Dungeness.
 After a month of illness, he died on March 25 and was buried on the island.
 His son, Confederate General Robert E. Lee, had a tombstone placed over the grave and visited his father's final resting place several times.
 In 1913, the body of Harry Lee was reinterred at Lexington, Virginia, to lie beside his famous son, but his gravestone was left on Cumberland Island.

 By the time of the Civil War, Robert Stafford had become the major planter and landowner on Cumberland Island and one of the largest planters in Camden County.
 His grave is on the main road of the island.